spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-pack-addon.md

 ---
-sidebar_label: "Add a New Pack"
+sidebar_label: "Add a Pack"
-title: "Add a New Pack"
+title: "Add a Pack"
-description: "REVISE: Learn how to create an add-on profile in Palette."
+description: "Learn how to create an add-on profile in Palette that adds a pack layer."
 hide_table_of_contents: false
 sidebar_position: 0
 tags: ["profiles", "cluster profiles"]